- Start Here

-Andrew Kerr was born in Plymouth, Devon, England and graduated from the London School of Economics with a bachelor’s degree in Government and Politics.
+Andrew Kerr was born in Plymouth, Devon, England and graduated from the London School of Economics with a degree in Government and Politics.
 Andrew, his wife Stephanie, and their two sons currently reside in Olympia, Washington.

 He was a Head Coach at the Boston Sailing Center, an Assistant Director at Steve Colgate’s Offshore Sailing School and an original member of the coaching staff at J-World.
-He was also a coach for US Sailing and was a part of the Road to the Rolex coaching staff for the Rolex Woman’s Keel boat World Championships.
+He was also a coach for US Sailing and part of the Road to the Rolex coaching team for the Rolex Woman’s Keelboat World Championships.

-Teams and individuals that he has coached have won the Farr 40 Nationals, J80 North American’s, Benetau 40.7 North American’s, J105 North American’s, Mumm 30 North American’s, Lewmar Cup, ID35 Nationals, ID35 Great Lakes Championships, J120 Great lakes championships, Block Island race week, Key West Race week, SORC, Long Beach Race Week, Chicago to Mackinac race, Port Huron to Mackinac race, LMSRF boat of the year multiple times in different classes, Harbor Springs boat of the regatta, J105 president’s trophy (southern circuit championships), NOOD boat of the regatta multiple times, J24 NW Championship traveling series, J24 San Francisco fleet championship series multiple times, J24 Western Regional championships and many NOOD regatta’s in a wide variety of classes .
+Teams Andrew has coached have won the Farr 40 Nationals, J80 North American’s, Benetau 40.7 North American’s, J105 North American’s, Mumm 30 North American’s, Lewmar Cup, ID35 Nationals, ID35 Great Lakes Championships, J120 Great lakes championships, Block Island Race Week, Key West Race week, SORC, Long Beach Race Week, Chicago to Mackinac Race, Bayview Mackinac Race, LMSRF boat of the year multiple times in different classes, Harbor Springs Boat of the Regatta, J105 president’s trophy (southern circuit championships), NOOD boat of the regatta multiple times, J24 NW Championship Series, J24 San Francisco fleet championship multiple times, J24 Western Regional championships and many NOOD regatta’s in a wide variety of classes .

 When not coaching others Andrew does a bit of his own racing both as skipper and as crew.
-His victory list includes: J24 Nationals 7 times, the J24 North American’s, the Santana 20 Nationals 12 times, the J27 North American’s, US sailing’s National Offshore championships (Lloyd Phoenix Trophy), the Holder 20 Nationals, Block Island race week, the SORC, BVI Spring regatta & Key West race week multiple times.
+His victory list includes: J24 Nationals 7 x’s, the J24 North American’s, the Santana 20 Nationals 12 x’s, the J27 North American’s, US Sailing’s National Offshore Championships (Lloyd Phoenix Trophy), the Holder 20 Nationals, Block Island Race Week, the SORC, BVI Spring Regatta & multiple Key West Race Weeks.

 He has also placed 3rd, 4th and 5th at the J24 World Championships and 5th at the J22 World Championships.

-He has been a part of teams that won the J80 US Midwinter’s four times, the J27 US Midwinter’s multiple times, the Melges 24 US Midwinter championship circuit, the Melges 24 Great lakes Championship circuit, as well as 4 J35 Great Lakes championships.
+He has been a part of teams that won the J80 US Midwinter’s four times, the J27 US Midwinter’s multiple times, the Melges 24 US Midwinter circuit, the Melges 24 Great Lakes Championship, as well as four J35 Great Lakes Championships.